kubean-io/kubean/docs/overrides/test/testcase_details/create_cluster.md

     5. Traverse and login to each master node to check which vip is in effect
     6. shutdown the node where vip is located
     7. Login with kube-vip ip address and check that vip has drifted to a node that is not powered off

+### cluster master node scale
+1 Create a working cluster of 1 master node
+2 Add in a master node
+Check that:
+    a. node is installed successfully
+    b. k8s components are running correctly (including etcd)
+    c.
+Create nginx application running correctly
+3 Add another master node. i.e. 1+1+1 3master node cluster.
+Check that:
+    a. node is installed successfully
+    b. k8s components are running correctly (including etcd)
+    c.
+Create nginx application running correctly
+    d. after k8s component restart, check component can restart successfully and application pod running normally 4 Cluster reverts to one master node
+5 Add in a master node
+Check that:
+    a. node is installed successfully
+    b. k8s components are running correctly (including etcd)
+    c.
+Create nginx application running correctly
+6 Similarly, add two master nodes at once.
+The final cluster will be 1+1+2 master nodes Check that:
+    a. node is installed successfully
+    b. k8s components are running correctly (including etcd)
+    c.
+Create nginx application running correctly

+### non root users create a work cluster
+1 Create user aaa for vm, set password and give non-root privileges 2 Modify the username and password information in host-conf-cm.yml 3 kubean creates the job cluster
+4 Expectation: not successful (Missing sudo password output in job logs)

+### Configure spec.activeDeadlineSeconds and verify if the job terminaled after timeout
+1 Add activeDeadlineSeconds: 30 to the kubeanClusterOps configuration file 2 Start a job that creates a single-node job cluster
+3 Disable the worker node network at this point (such as: nmcli c down ens192) 4 Verify that the worker node network is unreachable
+5 Check that the job is stopped (complete), and expects to change state within the timeout set by spec.activeDeadlineSeconds